~~~ Frequently Asked Questions ~~~

 are scam.
 How honest is Zorro?

-Sadly, scam is a major source of income in the trading
+major income source in the trading scene.
+Apparently traders

-Zorro's included stategies are based on sound math and their algorithms
+Zorro's included strategies are based on sound math, and their

 Why was Zorro developed?